-- The company doesn't possess any immovable property.
-In respect of immovable properties taken on lease and disclosed as property, plant and equipment in the Consolidated financial statements, the lease agreements are duly executed in the name of the Company. - The Company has not revalued any of its Property, Plant and Equipment during the year. - iii) No loans and advances were granted to promoters, directors, KMPs and the related parties

-Capital work in Progress aging schedule
+- i) The company doesn't possess any immovable property.
+In respect of immovable properties taken on lease and disclosed as property, plant and equipment in the Consolidated financial statements, the lease agreements are duly executed in the name of the Company. - ii) The Company has not revalued any of its Property, Plant and Equipment during the year. - iii) No loans and advances were granted to promoters, directors, KMPs and the related parties iv) Capital work in Progress aging schedule

-CWIP Amount of CWIP for a period of Total
+CWID Amount of CWI P for a period of Total

-CVVIP Less than 1 year 1-2 years 2-3 years More than 3 years Total
+CWIP Less than 1 year 1-2 years 2-3 years More than 3 years Total

 Projects in progress 225.96 57.20 283.16

-- The company did not hold any Benami Property and hence no proceedings were initiated or pending against the V) company - There are borrowings from banks on the basis of current assets given as security.
-Returns and statements submitted by the company are in agreement with the Books of Account. - The company was not declared as a wilful defaulter by any bank or financial institution. vii) - viii) The company did not enter into any transactions with struck off companies.
+- v) The company did not hold any Benami Property and hence no proceedings were initiated or pending against the company - vi) There are borrowings from banks on the basis of current assets given as security.
+Returns and statements submitted by the company are in agreement with the Books of Account. - vii) The company was not declared as a wilful defaulter by any bank or financial institution. - viii) The company did not enter into any transactions with struck off companies.